 My instructor has indicated that he or she cannot locate or open a file I submitted in Blackboard.
 What's the problem?

 There are several possibilities, depending upon how those files were submitted:

 - If you used the Assignment tool, make sure that you actually submitted the file.
 Simply saving a file, does not result in its submission.
 You must actually click on the Submit button.

 - If you are using Microsoft Office 2007, unless otherwise instructed by your instructor, when you save your Office files, for example, be sure to Save As: Word 97-2003.
 Office 2007 is not backward compatible with older versions of Microsoft Office.
 For additional information see the known issues page.

 - If you do not have Microsoft Office, and are using some other word processing software (Microsoft Works, WordPerfect, Open Office, etc.), when you save your file be sure to Save As: Rich Text Format (.rtf).
 That file format is acceptable across a range of word processing software.

 - If you use Open Office, save your files as .doc, .rtf, or .pdf.
 Open Office uses .odf as a file extension and it is not compatible with Microsoft Office.

-If you do not have Microsoft PowerPoint on your computer, you will need to download and install the PowerPoint Viewer.
+If you do not have Microsoft PowerPoint on your computer, download and install Microsoft Office 365 (free of charge for enrolled SIUE students).
 If you do not already have the appropriate media viewer installed on your computer, you will need to download it.
 See the plug ins section of our Recommended Software page for links to the most commonly used plug-ins.
 Opening a PDF document requires Adobe Reader.

 The course navigation within each Blackboard 9.1 course includes a "Help" link.
-Click on that link to access "Blackboard Help for Students," a searchable database with instructions on how to use all features in Blackboard.
+Click on that link to access "Blackboard Help for Students."
+You may find additional help by searching the ITS Knowledgebase.